EnriekNP/react-js-basic/README.md

 # react-js-basic
-Repository ini berisi pembelajaran dasar saya tentang React.js.
-Di dalamnya, terdapat berbagai contoh, latihan, dan project kecil yang membantu memahami konsep-konsep fundamental dalam React, seperti komponen, state, props, hooks, dan lifecycle.
+This repository contains my basic learning materials on React.js.
+It includes various examples, exercises, and small projects to help understand fundamental concepts in React, such as components, state, props, hooks, and lifecycle methods.